ThakurSakshi777/-Amazon-Clone-/README.md

-# -Amazon-Clone-
+# Amazon Clone

-# Amazon Clone    A simple Amazon clone built using only HTML and CSS, featuring a clean and responsive design.
+A simple Amazon clone built using only HTML and CSS, featuring a clean and responsive design.